Universally Optimal Multivariate Crossover Designs: Information Matrix of the Direct Treatment Effects

 \section{Information Matrix of the Direct Treatment Effects}

-In this section, we determine the information matrix under the model \eqref{unio} for the direct effects, for $g \geq 1$.
+In this section, we determine the information matrix under model \eqref{unio} for the direct effects, for $g \geq 1$.
 We use some results for the $g=1$ case from \cite{Bose2009OptimalDesigns}.

 For any design $d \in \varOmega_{t,n,p}$, let $\vec{C}_{d}$ represent the information matrix for the direct effects.
 Theorem~{\upshape\ref{thm4b}} is the main result for the information matrix in the $g \geq 1$ case. \begin{thm} The information matrix for the direct effects can be expressed as